 Looking for community and prayer?
-This fall, we're simplifying our schedule to create space and grace in our communal life together as we explore various ways of opening ourselves up to the transforming presence of Christ.
+Our midweek and post-service gatherings are designed to create space and grace as we come together around the transforming presence of Christ.

 Family Table: January 19, February 2, March 2, 6:30-8:30 pm We’re building on the success of our “Family Table” series last fall and opening it up for more people to participate in this powerful practice.
 It’s a time to slow down, break bread (i.e. charcuterie!) together and engage in the practice of "group spiritual direction."
 This is a simple, prayerful way of listening & supporting without judging or trying to fix.
 Choose a night and rsvp to Lisha at email@example.com.